 How We Work

-The Mercery’s creates vibrant and lasting retail relationships that connect weavers to a market that values and sustains their work.
-Our textiles are sourced in person from families and weaving collectives worldwide.
-This library of luxury, handmade fabrics is available to select home goods brands, designers, and retail partners.
+The Mercery’s creates vibrant and lasting design industry relationships that connect weavers to a market that values and sustains their work.
+Our textiles are sourced in person from families and weaving collectives in Oaxaca, Mexico.

 What We Do